Employee Retention Policy - A Complete Guide

 An employee retention policy is a document that essentially keeps your employees from leaving.
 The policy contains the company’s guidelines that keep employee satisfaction and employee engagement high, and it outlines the organization's initiatives to encourage employees to stay.

 An employee retention policy also guarantees that the employees have a conducive company culture and work environment, seamless communication channels, and good opportunities for career development.
 You’re also supposed to list all the benefits the employee will get while working for your company.

-The idea of creating an employee retention policy is to be open with your employees while also ensuring that their needs are met, and their accomplishments are recognised and appreciated.
+The idea of creating an employee retention policy is to be open with your employees while also ensuring that their needs are met, and their accomplishments are recognized and appreciated.

-Different companies will have different employee retention policies; always make sure that yours is customised around your organisation’s vision and needs, with the aim of creating a positive employee experience.
+Different companies will have different employee retention policies; always make sure that yours is customized around your organization’s vision and needs, with the aim of creating a positive employee experience.

 Pros (and cons) of having an employee retention policy

 Employee retention policies might look like the one-stop solution to the employee retention problem, but that’s not the case.
 Like everything else, the policies have pros and cons, they may keep the workers satisfied, but not everyone would be on board with some of the rules therein.

 - Employee retention policies encourage employee loyalty and satisfaction, reducing employee turnover.
 When employees are satisfied and happy with the benefits and working conditions, they are less likely to leave for better places.
 Essentially, the retention policy helps keep employee morale up, ensuring that their performances don’t diminish, which will, in turn, hurt the company’s profits.